allyraz/Python-State-of-Education-2021/README.md

 # Python-State-of-Education-2021
-Analyze the world’s state of children’s education using out of school and completion rate data.
-This analysis will provide insights into countries with significant education accessibility and gender gaps for further action.

 ## Objective
 The purpose of this case study is analyze the world’s state of children’s education using out of school and completion rate data.
 This analysis will provide insights into countries with significant education accessibility and gender gaps for further action.